zaza0209/GEERL/rebuttal.md

     - We will clarify this point in the revised manuscript to ensure transparency about the scope and limitations of our method.
 Thank you for bringing this to our attention.

-* Regarding Theorem 1, does the result achieve semiparametric efficiency, or is it limited to comparing parameter estimators within the set of estimating equations specified in Equation (5)?
-The operator in of equation (5) is non-smooth.
-Does it cause any challenge to the statistical inference?
+* Regarding Theorem 1, the operator in of equation (5) is non-smooth.
+Does this pose any challenges for statistical inference?
+Are there any assumptions needed to address the non-regularity [1, 2]?

     - The result is limited to comparing parameter estimators within the set of estimating equations specified in Equation (5).
     - Yes.
 We adopt the uniquess assumption (A3) and the marginal assumption to address this challenge.